iliusa77/kilocode-azure-terraform-resources/README.md

-### Created Terraform configuration files for all the specified Azure resources.
+### Created Terraform configuration files with [kilocode](https://kilocode.ai/) for all the specified Azure resources.

 The files include: